Why we measure this

 Every major licensee (forest management agreement and area-based term supply licence holders) that harvests forest products in the province has a legal obligation to ensure that the licence area has also been renewed.

-Regeneration assessments provide assurance that the achievement of the desired forest condition is likely.
+The Forest Regeneration Assessment Standard applies to blocks harvested after 2004, and provides assurance that the achievement of the desired forest condition is likely.
 There are two timeframes when regeneration is assessed:

 - Establishment: four to seven years post-harvest; and